A Generalized Contou-Carr\`ere Symbol and its Reciprocity Laws in Higher Dimensions: Derived Completion of Schemes and Categories

 of $\infty$-categories.
 Using that $\QC_{V(I)}(\Spec R)$ is compactly generated by $\Perf_{V(I)}(R)$, and the definition of $\Perf(R)_{\widehat{\Sf}}$ as the idempotent completion of the essential image of the functor we obtain a commutative diagram

 where we use the universal property of idempotent completion to produce the dashed arrow, together with the essential surjectivity of the lower horizontal functor up to idempotent completion.
-In order to conclude the proof, it suffices to show that we have an inclusion
+In order to conclude the proof, it suffices to show that we have an inclusion $\Perf(\widehat{R}_I^{\der}) \subset \Perf(R)_{\widehat{\Sf}}$ of full subcategories of $\Ind \Perf_{V(I)}(R)$.
+This follows from the fact that $\Perf(\widehat{R}_I^{\der})$ is compactly generated by the structure sheaf (or free module) $\Oo$, which is contained in $\Perf(R)_{\widehat{\Sf}}$ by the commuting diagram above. \end{proof}